SafeCRS: Personalized Safety Alignment for LLM-Based Conversational Recommender Systems: Introduction

 Building on the personalized safety challenges exposed by \benchmarkname{}, we find that existing safety alignment techniques are insufficient for LLM-based CRS.
 Approaches such as Reinforcement Learning from Human Feedback (RLHF) \cite{dai2023safe, ji2025pku, tan2025equilibrate} struggle to disentangle an item’s positional utility from its semantic safety, often defaulting to position-based heuristics rather than reasoning about content suitability~\cite{zheng2023judging}.
 Moreover, enforcing non-negotiable safety constraints frequently leads to reward signal collapse, pushing models toward unstable extremes of either unsafe recommendation or excessive refusal.
 These issues are further amplified in previous group-based optimization methods such as GRPO, which are susceptible to reward hacking~\cite{zhang2025grpo, mroueh2025reinforcement}.
 To address these limitations, we introduce a two-stage pipeline based on Supervised Fine-Tuning and Group reward–Decoupled Normalization Policy Optimization (GDPO) \cite{liu2026gdpo}, termed as Safe-SFT and Safe-GDPO, respectively.
 To optimize for both safety and relevance, Safe-GDPO is used instead of GRPO.
 By decoupling and normalizing each reward dimension independently, GDPO prevents advantage collapse and ensures a stable signal for multi-reward optimization.
 Both methods are explicitly designed to balance recommendation utility and personalized safety.
 The resulting model, \modelname{}, demonstrates that avoiding such failures requires explicit reasoning over user-specific safety constraints.
 On \benchmarkmoviename{}, SafeCRS achieves near-zero violation rates across all backbones while matching or surpassing the recommendation quality of GPT-4.
 On \benchmarkgamename{}, SafeCRS outperforms the best baseline by $3.7\times$ in Recall@5 and $3.3\times$ in NDCG@5, demonstrating strong cross-domain generalizability.

-In summary, our contributions are: (1) We identify personalized safety alignment in LLM-based conversational recommender systems as an important yet underexplored problem.
-(2) We introduce \benchmarkname{}, the first user-centric safety benchmark for CRS, enabling systematic evaluation of user-specific safety violations.
-(3) We propose \modelname{}, a safety-aware training framework combining Safe-SFT and Safe-GDPO to jointly optimize recommendation quality and personalized safety.
+In summary, our contributions are: (1) \textbf{Problem formalization.} We formalize personalized safety alignment in LLM-based CRS as a user-level constraint satisfaction problem, an underexplored vulnerability beyond population-level moderation.
+(2) \textbf{\benchmarkname{} benchmark.} We introduce \benchmarkname{}, the first user-centric safety benchmark for CRS, with trait-conditioned risk scores over 24{,}408 movies and 9{,}722 games.
+(3) \textbf{\modelname{}.} We propose \modelname{}, in which Safe-SFT couples ground-truth filtering, constraint injection, and safety reasoning supervision in one fine-tuning stage, and Safe-GDPO applies per-reward normalize-then-sum aggregation to balance sparse relevance against dense safety signals.